KAR-NG/Credit-Card-Market-Segmentation/cc.md

 BIC.
 A large BIC indicates good model, and the model with highest BIC will be selected.

-The model-based clustering selected a model with 6 clusters (k), the optimal selected model name is VEV, it means varying volume, equal shape, and varying orientation on the coordinate axes.
+The model-based clustering selected a model with 8 clusters (k), the optimal selected model name is VEV, it means clusters have varying volume, equal shape, and varying orientation on the coordinate axes.

 ``` r
 summary(res.mc)